-Rudy Giuliani’s compromising scene in the ‘Borat’ sequel is another hit for Trump’s personal attorney
+Giuliani’s compromising scene in the ‘Borat’ sequel is another hit for Trump’s personal attorney

 Mike Pence

-When Vice President Pence spoke to those gathered for the annual Conservative Political Action Conference in February — the same event later scrutinized when an attendee tested positive for the coronavirus — he was interrupted by a President Trump impersonator.
+When Vice President Pence spoke to those gathered for the annual Conservative Political Action Conference in February — the same event later scrutinized when an attendee tested positive for the coronavirus — he was interrupted by a Trump impersonator.
 The man, who had a woman thrown over his shoulder, yelled for several minutes as the crowd drowned him out by chanting “four more years."

 A spokesperson for the local Maryland police department told ABC News that the Gaylord National Resort and Convention Center, where CPAC was held, “asked for help to escort the individual from the premises."